 ANNUAL AUDIT, REPORTS AND REMITTANCES

-XXSI shall submit any reports and remittances required by the USA Swimming Corporate Bylaws, by the USA Swimming Board of Directors, the President/CEO of USA Swimming or by any agreement between XXSI and USA Swimming.
-Reports required to be submitted to USA Swimming by XXSI include annual financial and federal tax reports and the annual audit or review.
+WISI shall submit any reports and remittances required by the USA Swimming Corporate Bylaws, by the USA Swimming Board of Directors, the President/CEO of USA Swimming or by any agreement between WISI and USA Swimming.
+Reports required to be submitted to USA Swimming by WISI include annual financial and federal tax reports and the annual audit or review.

 ARTICLE 9